Charles Omar Nyanor

-Charles Omar Nyanor (1 September 193530 April 2004) was an economist, a political scientist, a banker, a lawyer, an industrialist and a Ghanaian politician who represented the Upper Denkyira constituency.
+Charles Omar Nyanor (1 September 1935 – 30 April 2004) was a Ghanaian economist, political scientist, banker, lawyer, industrialist and politician who represented the Upper Denkyira constituency.
 He was a member of the 1st Parliament of the 2nd Republic of Ghana.

 Early life and education

 Charles Omar Nyanor was born on 1 September 1935.
-He is from Dunkwa-on-Offin.
+He was from Dunkwa-on-Offin.
 He attended University College, London and Lincoln's Inn, London, where he attained a Bachelor of Science degree in economics in 1964.
 He also became an Associate of the Institute of Bankers (AIB), London in 1965.
 He became a Barrister-at-Law in 1966.

 Politics

-He returned to Ghana in 1967, and worked as the Senior Project Officer in the Project Appraisal and Implementation and legal work associated with project implementation at the National Investment Bank.
+Nyanor returned to Ghana in 1967, and worked as the Senior Project Officer in the Project Appraisal and Implementation and legal work associated with project implementation at the National Investment Bank.
 C.O. as affectionately called by his colleagues served as the deputy minister, Ministry of Finance and Economic Planning under the government of Dr. K.A.
 Busia from 1969 to 1972 (Progress Party).
 In the ministry of finance he was instrumental in the establishment of the Merchant Bank, the small business promotion scheme and the bank for housing and construction.